Skip to content

 Understanding how ransomware gets in is the first step to blocking it.
 Phishing emails remain a primary vector, tricking employees into downloading malware or revealing login credentials.
 However, attackers are increasingly using other methods.

 Malvertising, where legitimate-looking ads deliver malware, and drive-by downloads from compromised websites pose significant risks.
-Furthermore, unpatched software vulnerabilities, especially in common business applications or network devices, provide direct pathways for attackers to gain entry.
+Unpatched software vulnerabilities, especially in common business applications or network devices, provide direct pathways for attackers to gain entry.
 According to the Microsoft Digital Defense Report 2025, exploitation of software vulnerabilities accounted for a significant portion of initial access in cyberattacks against businesses.

 Phishing and Social Engineering Tactics